EthanBerry638/Battleships/README.md

 ---

-## Current Work 🔧

-Actively splitting `BattleshipManager` apart into dedicated **services** and **repositories**, so lobby/game/connection storage is decoupled from the coordination logic that sits on top of it.
-This is prep work for swapping the in-memory stores out for real persistence.

----

 ## Roadmap 🛣️

-- **Manager Refactor:** Finish splitting `BattleshipManager` into services + repositories
 - **Data Persistence:** Transition lobby/game/connection storage to PostgreSQL
 - **Front End:** Develop a modern, responsive UI (React) that talks to the SignalR hub
 - **AI Opponent:** Optional single-player mode against a basic AI, reusing the existing engine